chili-publish/grafx-documentation/docs/CHILI_GraFx/user_management.md

 ### A GraFx Subscription

-Roles defined on the Subscription level, have permission with impact for all environments.
+Roles defined on the Subscription level have permission with impact for all environments.
 These contain operations like managing the lifecycle of identities and environments.

 ### Organization

 An organizaion is an optional grouping you can define.
 An organization groups 1 or more environments.

-Roles at the organization level, have impact on all environments in this organization.
+Roles at the organization level have impact on all environments in this organization.

 ### Environment